jigar7600/truetime/README.md

 # TrueTime for Android

+*Modified Library*

 ![TrueTime](truetime.png "TrueTime for Android")

-*Make sure to check out our counterpart too: [TrueTime](https://github.com/instacart/TrueTime.swift), an NTP library for Swift.*
+*Make sure to check out official counterpart too: [TrueTime](https://github.com/instacart/TrueTime.swift), an NTP library for Swift.*

 NTP client for Android.
 Calculate the date and time "now" impervious to manual changes to device clock time.